thebaldgeek/thebaldgeek.github.io/L-Band.md

 Trim the turns to exactly 7 and then drill the two large holes for the 3D frame, then mark and drill the bulkhead connector mount near the left hand side support - you go near the left side of the frame so you can run the first 2/3rds of the copper parallel to the base, this improves the match and lowers the SWR.
 Solder the copper pipe to the connector and you are done building the antenna.
 ## Contact thebaldgeek if you want to buy a pre-made and tested helix
    If don't have access to a 3D printer (try your local public library or 3D printing service) and would rather just buy a fully built and tested antenna I am selling them for $50 including shipping to mainland USA.
 Drop me an email if you would like to buy one: bmorchard at g mail dot com.
-If you are not in the USA and would like to buy one, drop me an email and we will do our best to ship one to you.
+If you are not in the USA and would like to buy one, still go ahead and drop me an email and we will do our best to ship one to you.
+I accept payment via PayPal, but if you must do a check, we can probably work with you on that.
       <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/7turnhelixantennas.jpg" height="460">

    While it works Ok on its own, it really shines with a Nooelec L-Band low noise amplifier (LNA) mounted directly behind it.
 I buy my LNAs from Amazon.
 You can use Bias-T to power the amplifier or a micro USB power lead if your SDR device does not offer Bias-T as an option.
 Keep in mind that not all SDR Bias-Ts are equal.
 For example, I found out (the hard way) that the RSP1a Bias-T is not powerful enough to run the Nooelec LNA, but the RTLSDRv3 runs it just fine.
 (As does the Nooelec SmarTee SDR).
-Here is the link to Amazon USA for the L-Band LNA that I really like and highly recomend. <https://www.amazon.com/gp/product/B07K1NMC23>
+Here is the link to Amazon USA for the L-Band LNA that I really like and highly recommend. <https://www.amazon.com/gp/product/B07K1NMC23>
 Also keep in mind that if plan to mount this helix outside (and I strongly suggest you do) it will need to be weather proofed.
 Here are some photos of some customer solutions....
 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/lbandhelixglueinpot.png" height="320">
 The silicon did not hold as well as they hoped, so they ended up screwing the base to the sides of the pot: